JPD Administration

 AA Patti Rumfelt

-Patti Rumfelt moved to Juneau as a child in 1982 and started her first job while in high school, working at the Udder Culture.
-After 3 years, Patti began her professional career, working as a legal secretary for a private law firm.
+Patti Rumfelt moved to Juneau as a child in 1982 and started her first job while in high school, working at a local restaurant.
+After 3 years, Patti began her professional career working as a legal secretary for a private law firm.
 After a few years, she then became office manager at a local real estate agency.
-In 1999, Patti started with the Juneau Police Department, back when it was located in the old station on Admiral Way.
-Over the many years since, she has held various positions within JPD and at CBJ, including Secretary to the Patrol Captain, Secretary to the Assistant Chief, Secretary to the Chief, Community Service Officer, Legal Assistant, and Administrative Assistant.
-In her current position, Patti functions as the Chief’s assistant and handles a multitude of administrative duties for the department.
-Most importantly, Patti is responsible for coordinating all recruitment and hiring for the department.
-If you’ve called JPD over the past few years for recruitment information or been invited in for testing, chances are that you’ve met Patti!
+In 1999, Patti was hired by the Juneau Police Department back when it was located in the old station on Admiral Way.
+Over the many years since, she has held various positions within JPD and at CBJ, including Secretary to the Patrol Captain, Secretary to the Assistant Chief, Secretary to the Chief, Community Service Officer, Legal Assistant, Administrative Assistant, and Administrative Coordinator.
+In her current position, Patti functions as the Chief’s assistant and handles a gamut of administrative duties for the department.

 Accreditation serves to distinguish participating organizations as having met professional standards of conduct and service and reflect the national best practices in the profession.
 As in other professional organizations, law enforcement leaders recognized the need to develop professional standards.
 Alaska no longer has an accrediting agency.
 The Alaska Association of Chiefs of Police has partnered with the Oregon Accreditation Alliance (OAA) to provide accreditation to Alaskan law enforcement agencies.
 The Juneau Police Department feels strongly that becoming accredited sets a high professional standard for police agencies and is therefore in the process of becoming accredited through OAA.